Humanities: Law

 In everyday language, law refers to a rule that is enforced by a governing institution, as opposed to a moral or ethical rule that is not subject to formal enforcement.
 The study of law can be seen as either a social science or a humanities discipline, depending on one's perspective.
 Some see it as a social science because of its objective and measurable nature, while others view it as a humanities discipline because of its focus on values and interpretation.
-Law is not always enforceable, especially in the international relations context.
+Law is not always enforceable, especially in the context of international relations.
 Law has been defined in various ways, such as "a system of rules", "an interpretive concept" for achieving justice, "an authority" to mediate between people's interests, or "the command of a sovereign" backed by the threat of punishment.

 However one likes to think of law, it is a completely central social institution.
-The practical application of ideas from many social science and humanities disciplines, including philosophy, history, political science, economics, anthropology, and sociology shapes legal policy.
+The practical application of ideas from many social science and humanities disciplines, including philosophy, history, political science, economics, anthropology, and sociology, shapes legal policy.
 Law is politics, because politicians create it.
 Law is philosophy, because moral and ethical persuasions shape their ideas.
 Law tells many of history's stories, because statutes, case law, and codifications build up over time.
 Law is also economics, because any rule about contract, tort, property law, labour law, company law, and many more can have long-lasting effects on how productivity is organised and the distribution of wealth.
 The noun law derives from the Old English word lagu, meaning something laid down or fixed, and the adjective legal comes from the Latin word LEX.